 8 Types of Pronouns

-8 Types of Pronouns | Definitions, and Examples
+8 Types of Pronouns | Definitions, Examples and Worksheet

+When we speak or write in English, we often use pronouns to make our sentences smoother and less repetitive.
 In this lesson, we will discuss the eight types of pronouns, including their definitions and examples.
 However, the pronoun is an essential part of speech in English grammar.
 Pronouns help us to avoid repetition and make our communication clearer and more efficient.
 That’s why understanding each pronoun is very important for us.

 As we know, nouns and pronouns are closely related to each other.
-If we use a single noun frequently for every sentence, then those sentences look weird or boring to read.
+If we use a single noun frequently in every sentence, then those sentences look weird or boring to read.
 Let us see some examples to get a clear idea about it.

 1. Nishant is a student.